There is No Quantum World: The Measurement Problem

 There are different formulations of the measurement problem , but the classic formulation is von Neumann's statement in \cite[p.
 351]{Neumann_book}.
 Von Neumann points to two fundamentally different ways in which the state of a quantum system can change: the change that occurs when a system undergoes measurement (he calls this Process \textbf{1}), and the change when a system evolves dynamically under the action of an energy operator $H$ without measurement (Process \textbf{2}).
 When a system evolves dynamically without being measured, the state $\ket{\psi}$ undergoes a continuous, reversible, unitary transformation in time $t$ to the state

 Equivalently, the pure state density operator $W = P_{\ket{\psi}}$, the projection operator onto the state $\ket{\psi}$, transforms as

 But when a system is measured, the state $\ket{\psi}$ undergoes a discontinuous, irreversible, non-unitary transformation to one of the eigenstates $\ket{\phi_n}$ of the measured observable with probability $|\langle\phi_n|\psi\rangle|^2$.
-That is, the transition is from the pure state $W =P_{\ket{\psi}}$ to a mixed state
+That is, the transition (for a non-selective measurement) is from the pure state $W =P_{\ket{\psi}}$ to a mixed state

 For a physical system a measurement is a dynamical interaction with a second system that we characterize as a measuring instrument.
 The fact that we extract information about the measured system from the interaction has something to do with us, not the measured system.
 There should be no change in the nature of the dynamical behavior of the measured system just because we choose to regard the interaction as a measurement.
 The problem is that quantum mechanics requires a dual dynamics, and this is unacceptable without further explanation.